joan-ross/Capstone_Project/data/README.md

 Data and tables like this a relevant because they help with the upkeep of cities, ensuring that they remain walkable and accessible to the residents and people who visit the city.

-For view and explanation of cleaned data process visit `src\Clean_Data_Explanation.ipynb` For view and explanation of the raw data visit `src\Raw_Data_Explanation.ipynb`
+For view and explanation of cleaned data process visit `src\Clean_Data_Explanation.ipynb`.

+For view and explanation of the raw data visit `src\Raw_Data_Explanation.ipynb`.